from __future__ import annotations

 ------

-An **updater function** is a function from the previous state to the new state.
+An **updater function** is a function from the previous **state value** to the

 If an **updater function** is passed to the **setter function**, then before the